bharathA21/csPortfolio/README.md

   <a href="https://docs.google.com/presentation/d/1dwFqulrfwr6D_06PPsU23uqHluj66n033EemwrsieE0/edit?usp=sharing">Purdue Pete<br></a>

  <p>
- Chemotaxis was rough.
-It was really funny how I got my project, at first I created a bunch of circle objects
-        and played around with the randomizer.
-I can still make it better, but I like where I ended.
+ I really liked the college presentation project.
+It was cool to do research on colleges and learn more specifclly the comp sci department.
+It was also a really different expirence actually calling a proffessor, it's something I have never done before, but I am glad I did it.
 </p>
   </details>
  </p>